KremzeeqOrg/fruit-project-infra/README.md

 - [3 AWS Dynamo DB tables](./terraform/modules/dynamo_db/main.tf): These are target Dynamo DB tables, which scraped records from external APIs are pushed to for the project.
 - 1 ECR Repository for fruit-project-api-scraper app Docker images.

+## Bootstrap

+This refers to resources which need to be created manually for Terraform to work with a remote state in AWS S3 bucket.

+This project supports deploying to `dev` and `prod` environments hosted in 2 different AWS accounts.
+In these target accounts, create the following, with the stack name e.g. `fruit_project_foundations` :

+- S3 bucket
+- DynamoDB table - add a partition key e.g. `fruit_project/fruit_project_foundations` and `LockID` as the `hash_key`.
+The `hash_key` helps avoid different members interacting with the Terraform state at the same time.
+- IAM role for GitHub Actions to assume e.g. `GitHubActions-AssumeRole`

+Notice that these are referenced in the top level terraform main.tf file [here](./terraform/main.tf) Please see Terraform docs [here](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) fo more info on setting up backend configuraion.

+In relation to the IAM role, this should have a trust policy, which enables GitHub as a OIDC provider to assume the role with certain permissions.
+A policy should also be attached to the role, applying the pinciple of 'least privilige'.
+Please consult this [AWS blog](https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/) for further guidance.

+In GitHub, create secrets for the following, with AWS arns related to the IAM roles manually created :

+- FRUIT_PROJECT_DEV_AWS_ACCOUNT_ACCESS_ROLE
+- FRUIT_PROJECT_PROD_AWS_ACCOUNT_ACCESS_ROLE

 ## Run Terraform via GitHub Actions

 - Review Github Actions workflow [here](.github/workflows/main_workflow.yml) to see steps for provisioning resources